ilovewingchun/Lastline-Count-Top-N/README.md

-This script is used to do counting for JSON data exported from Lastline, and save it to a CSV formatted file.
-It intends to do Top-N for items shown in web/email events from Lastline.
+This script is used to do counting for JSON data exported from Lastline, and save it to a CSV formatted file It intends to do Top-N for items shown in web/email events from Lastline.

-There are two versions of this script: count_top_n.py = show items that has score/impact greater than 70. count_top_n_allscore.py = show items that has score/impact greater than 0.
+This script will only count items that has score/impact greater than 70.
 For example:

-$python count_event.py -i incident_c2c_infection.json -o top_c2c_src_host.txt -k "src_host" -n 10
+$python count_top_n.py -i incident_c2c_infection.json -o top10_c2c_src_host.txt -k "src_host" -n 10
 $cat top_c2c_src_host.txt
 SRC_HOST	COUNT
 163.14.175.55	6